csdms-contrib/topotoolbox/readme.md

 - new function: GRIDobj/getextent
 - renamed GRIDobj/project2GRIDobj to GRIDobj/project.
 In addition, the function has a number of new functionalities.
+- modification: STREAMobj/modify has new options for interactively modifying stream networks
 - changes to readopentopo, getcoordinates, getoutline, polygon2GRIDobj, line2GRIDobj
 - new function: hydrosheds2FLOWobj (see in IOtools)
 - new function: egm96heights including the grid ww15mgh.grd that contains global geoid